druloloy/cict-chatbot/chat-engine/core/knowledge-base.md

 Anyone who has graduated from high school, passed the entrance exam, and met the other requirements can apply for admission to TCU.

 ---
 The requirements for the TCU-CEAA scholarship are as follows:
 1. Must be a resident of Taguig City.
 2. Must have a grade point average of 85 or higher.
 3. Must be a member of a marginalized sector.
 4. Must submit the required documents to the TCU Registrar.
 ---

-You can submit your requirements to the TCU Registrar at the TCU Main Campus.
-The address is: 12345 Taguig City, Philippines.
+You can submit your requirements for TCU-CEAA at the 2nd floor of Senator Renato Companero Cayetano Memorial Science and Technology High School.
+Make sure to stay tuned for announcements regarding the Taguig City Scholarship.

+---

-You can submit your requirements from 8:00 am to 4:00 pm, Monday to Friday.
+You can submit your TCU-CEAA scholarship requirements from 8:00 am to 4:00 pm

+---

 The TCU Registrar is open from 8:00 am to 4:00 pm, Monday to Friday.

 ---

 You can get your grades from the TCU Registrar.
 You can either request for a hard copy of your grades or you can view them online.